 Digital transformation most often involves changing the basic infrastructure on which a business runs its operations.
 This typically means transitioning from monolithic applications to more modern ones, or from services hosted on-premise to ones hosted in a cloud or hybrid cloud environment.

 Adopting an ITSM framework—and ITSM software to support it—can ensure that IT teams have a unified strategy for managing technology and related processes across an organization.
-This foundation can help digital transformation initiatives happen as efficiently and seamlessly as possible, without undermining business outcomes.
+This foundation of continual service improvement can help digital transformation initiatives happen as efficiently and seamlessly as possible, without undermining business outcomes.

 End users of ITSM are often employees within an organization.
 In ITSM circles, these end users are often thought of as not being especially technical, but end users span all departments of an organization and all levels of technical ability.
 For the most part, it should not be the end user’s job to have a technical grasp on the IT service they are interacting with—the service needs to work for them regardless of their technical ability.

 This is why it’s important to have tested ITSM processes in place—so that it’s easy for end users to get what they need out of IT.
-The best ITSM tools can automate aspects of the ITSM process, so that teams can meet users’ needs as quickly as possible, using fewer IT resources.
+The best ITSM tools can automate aspects of the ITSM process, so that an IT service desk can meet customer needs as quickly as possible, using fewer IT resources.

 When making decisions to construct your ITSM framework, Red Hat offers suites of tools that help you bridge the gap between ITIL and DevOps—and automate your workflows through Red Hat® Ansible® Automation Platform.